 Olga greeted us, shivering beneath a worn housecoat in the hovel that is all she has for a home.

 “Why am I alive?” this dear woman kept asking us in a broken voice.
 “I’m freezing and I’m hungry.”

 Now Olga faces another freezing and uncertain winter, unable to afford heating and warm clothing on top of the food and medicine she needs to survive.

 God asks us to do what we can, when we can, with what we have, to alleviate the suffering of “the least of these.”

-You can heed the biblical mandate “not to turn away from your own flesh and blood” (Isaiah 58:7) and provide a needy elderly Jew, like Olga, with food, heating fuel, warm clothes, and blankets before winter hits.
+You can heed the biblical mandate “not to turn away from your own flesh and blood” (Isaiah 58:7) and provide a needy elderly Jew, like Olga, with food, heating fuel, warm clothes, and blankets for the winter.

-Your gift for this year’s winter care outreach will truly save a life and deliver great warmth, comfort, and hope to an elderly soul in dire need.
+Your gift for this year’s Winter Warmth outreach will truly save a life and deliver great warmth, comfort, and hope to an elderly soul in dire need.